Court decision on rights on the west coast may affect Indigenous people in the east

 A recent Supreme Court decision about Indigenous hunting rights on the west coast may have implications for First Nations groups who straddle the Maine - New Brunswick border on the opposite side of the country.

-The April 23 decision stated an American Indigenous man has a constitutionally protected right to hunt in British Columbia given his people's historic ties to the region.
+The April 23 decision says an American Indigenous man has a constitutionally protected right to hunt in British Columbia given his people's historic ties to the region.

 Richard Lee Desautel, a U.S. citizen, was charged with hunting without a licence after shooting an elk near Castlegar, B.C., but defended his actions on the basis he had an Aboriginal right to hunt protected by section 35 of Canada's Constitution Act.

-Now members of the Peskotomuhkati Nation, with communities in New Brunswick and Maine, assert their citizens have the same rights that they expect the federal government to honour.
+Now members of the Peskotomuhkati Nation - with communities in New Brunswick and Maine - say their citizens have the same rights, and they expect the Government of Canada to honour them.

-"We know who we are and I really did not need a Supreme Court to tell me who I am or who my people are," Peskotomuhkati Chief Hugh Akagi said in an interview Saturday.

-The chief said negotiations need to address issues such as those surrounding Canada's fisheries.

-"It's one nation, everybody is related, and now the Supreme Court has said it's one nation for the purpose of Canadian Constitutional recognition and protection as well," he said.

-"We're going to have to work together quickly and decisively to set up recognition of the entire nation's fisheries, but at the same time a conservation regime that takes precedence over any commercial rights or food rights."
+Peskotomuhkati Chief Hugh Akagi says negotiations need to begin, adding he hopes they will result in justice for his people and respect for treaties.

-Both Williams and Akagi say a deal was reached three years ago that allows band members from Maine to hunt moose in New Brunswick.
-They said they believe it can be a template for other agreements.
+He says a deal was reached three years ago that allows band members from Maine to hunt moose in New Brunswick, and believes it can be a template for a future agreement.

-"Let's take something successful like this moose hunt and build on it," Akagi said.

-This report by The Canadian Press was first published May 1, 2021.